RedHatNordicsSA/ansible-roadshow/labs/lab-0/README.md

 The Ansible Tower server will have the responsibility of provisioning the managed systems in later labs.
 For now, you will spend time in the Ansible Tower server.

+:exclamation: The systems you will be working on runs Red Hat Enterprise Linux (7.5), if you are new to Linux, see below for a simple guide for common commands:
+* **Linux cheat sheet**: https://files.fosswire.com/2007/08/fwunixref.pdf

-4. Once in the system, you have to use one of the text based text editors available.
-If you are new to Linux, see below for a simple guide for common commands and text editors.
+:exclamation: Once in the system, you have to use one of the text based text editors (nano, vim, emacs, joe) available.
 Use below links as reference when needed.
-For now, go ahead and proceed in the lab.
+For now, continue on:

-* **Linux cheat sheet**: https://files.fosswire.com/2007/08/fwunixref.pdf
 * **nano**: https://wiki.gentoo.org/wiki/Nano/Basics_Guide
 * **vi/vim**: https://vim.rtorr.com/

-5. Log in as the **student** user on your assigned Ansible Tower server.
+:boom: Log in as the **student** user on your assigned Ansible Tower server.
-6. Run below command to pull the code to your system:
+:boom: Run below command to pull the code to your system:
 ```
 cd
 git clone https://github.com/mglantz/ansible-roadshow.git
 ```
-7. The variabel **$LAB_DIR** will refer to the root of the cloned repository, export it as an variable using below command:
+:boom: The variabel **$LAB_DIR** will refer to the root of the cloned repository, export it as an variable using below command:
 ```
 export LAB_DIR=/home/student/ansible-roadshow
 ```

-In the **student** user's home directory create an empty dir named **work**, where you will do your assignments.
+:boom: In the **student** user's home directory create an empty dir named **work**, where you will do your assignments.
 This dir will be referred to as **$WORK_DIR**, export $WORK_DIR as a variable in your shell.
 To do this, run:
 ```
 cd
 mkdir work
 export WORK_DIR=/home/student/work
 ```

-Keep in mind that if you get logged out from a system, you need to set the **WORK_DIR** and **LAB_DIR** variables again by running the _export_ command as shown above.
+:exclamation: Keep in mind that if you get logged out from a system, you need to set the **WORK_DIR** and **LAB_DIR** variables again by running the _export_ command as shown above.

 ```
 End of lab